infonan/e-learning-platform/README.md

 /notes.html → Static notes list
 /style.css → All custom styling
 /main.js → js codes for files (index,home,course)
+/images → contains images used in the project
+/videos → contains videos used in the project
 ---

 ## 🛠 Technologies Used